Into the Shadow: What you need to know about the total solar eclipse that’s coming to North America

 This is no small feat.
 Eclipses follow a complex series of overlapping cycles that repeat every 6,585-and-one-third days.
 In practice, it means that if you witness a total eclipse there will be another one similar to it about 18 years later.
 But that eclipse will happen somewhere else.
 The direct predecessor of this summer’s total eclipse was a memorable one that sliced across Europe, the Middle East and India in August 1999.
 At the time, it was deemed the most-watched eclipse in history.
 This one may top it.

-The modern era of the science dates back to June 16, 1806, and another American eclipse that was observed by Spanish astronomer Jose Joaquin de Ferrer in Kinderhook, N.Y.
+The modern era of the science dates back to another American eclipse, on June 16, 1806, that was observed by Spanish astronomer Jose Joaquin de Ferrer in Kinderhook, N.Y.
 It is de Ferrer who is credited with coining the term “corona,” but the eclipse is better known as the one that was reportedly used by Tecumseh, the Shawnee chief, and his brother, to rally tribes across the Midwest to push back against the encroachment of European settlers.

 By 1878, Maria Mitchell, America’s first woman professor of astronomy and mathematics was instigating another kind of revolution when she led an all-female group of Vassar College students to the wilds of Colorado to observe a total eclipse.